No items found.

 Last night I dreamed vividly I went to Manderley again.
 It seemed to me I stood lifelessly at the iron gate leading directly to the drive, and for a while I could not enter, for the way was firmly barred to me.
 There was a padlock and a chain upon the gate.
 I called loudly in my dream to the lodge-keeper, and had no answer, and peering eagerly closer through the rusted spokes of the gate I suddenly saw that the lodge was uninhabited.

-By striking them out one by one, you can see how the writing becomes cleaner and easier to digest, allowing the reader to make up their own mind about how these actions are being done.
+By striking the adverbs out one by one, you can see how the writing becomes cleaner and easier to digest, allowing the reader to make up their own mind about how these actions are being done.

 6. Adverbs in dialogue tags